 Phase Two: Roadmapping

-You develop an outline of the ways of development of the product.
+You create an outline for the product’s development pathways, aligned with a go to market strategy for software products to guide positioning, channels, and launch.
 This is a very individual and industry-dependent stage.
 There are plenty of solutions for roadmap building on the market.

 How will you develop and introduce a new offering to the market?